 Cook's Note

 - Kneading the dough for a long time gives the final noodle a smooth surface and avoids any breaks caused by bumps.
-So I recommend 8 minutes kneading.
+So I recommend 8 minutes of kneading.

 Dust the operating board with starch and then flat the dough and roll out to a rectangle.
 Cut into 1 cm thick strips and then shape into longer ones.

-Prepare another small pan, add 1 tablespoon of cooking oil and fry garlic and scallions until aromatic.
+Prepare another small pan, add 1 tablespoon of cooking oil, and fry garlic and scallions until aromatic.
 Place light soy sauce, cumin powder, chili oil, salt, sugar, vinegar, sesame oil and sesame seeds in.
 Add the potato noodles, and simmer for 3-5 minutes until the noodles are properly softened.

 Finally mix in sesame seeds, green onion and corianders.